cybex-dev/tictactoe-android/README.md

 # tictactoe
 A multiplayer Android game called TicTacToe.

 Players can dual each other of local lan/wlan.

+Have fun!